Five things to know: Sedgefield Country Club

 The roles flipped on the second playoff hole, the par-4 10th, where Spieth played two quality shots to within birdie range, while Reed was forced to play his second from a brutal lie and stance well right in the woods, under trees and on a pine-straw-covered upslope close to OB.

-Reed hit a low rising cut 7-iron, a shot he described afterward as “the best shot of my life,” to within 7 feet and sank the put for a winning birdie after Spieth had missed his try and settled for par.
+Reed hit a low rising cut 7-iron, a shot he described afterward as “the best shot of my life,” to within 7 feet and sank the putt for a winning birdie after Spieth had missed his try and settled for par.
 Guests at the club who’ve viewed the online video of Reed’s miraculous shot still try today to duplicate it – usually to no avail.

-5. Three Holes
+5. Three holes

 Sedgefield is not a big ballpark.
 At par 70 and measuring 7,030 yards, it is not the kind of course that favors big hitters.
-With only 25 acres of fairway out there and thick Bermudagrass rough lining both sides, the emphasis is upon hitting fairways and playing approach shots from the short grass.
+With only 25 acres of fairway out there and thick bermudagrass rough lining both sides, the emphasis is upon hitting fairways and playing approach shots from the short grass.
 Three of the four closing holes confirm this.

 No. 15: par 5, 549 yards